 - Recommended gear archetype: Two-handed sword or polearm with brutal edge (+18% base damage, +12% crit damage, -6% attack speed)

-- Recommended play pattern: Open with gap closer, use cleave on clustered foes, reserve stamina for burst windows
+- Combat pattern: Open with gap closer, use cleave on clustered foes, reserve stamina for burst windows

 -